Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 • Place the bathroom strategically.
 As previously mentioned, the closer a new bathroom is to existing plumbing, the less you’ll have to pay to extend water, sewage, and electrical lines.
 Building a new bathroom a floor above an existing one or close to the kitchen can reduce costs.

 • Buy a “used” tub and other secondhand fixtures.
-You might not be able to save on electrical or plumbing labor.
-However, you can purchase used and fixtures and refurbish them to reduce costs.
+You might not be able to save on electrical or plumbing labor, but you can purchase used fixtures and refurbish them to reduce costs.
 If you have the time to spare and don’t mind browsing a little for a gem, you can end up with some great deals.
-The Habitat for Humanity ReStore, Craigslist, and local surplus construction warehouses often have new (or like new) fixtures including tubs, sinks and lighting.
+The Habitat for Humanity ReStore, Craigslist, and local surplus construction warehouses often have new or “like new” fixtures, including tubs, sinks and lighting.

 • Opt for luxury wood vinyl.
-Moisture-friendly luxury vinyl plank can be more affordable than other flooring alternative.
-These flooring options come in a variety of colors and finishes to cater to any bathroom, and buyers are responding to them with more interest than ever.
+Moisture-friendly luxury vinyl plank can be more affordable than other flooring alternatives.
+These flooring options come in a variety of colors and finishes suited to any bathroom, and buyers are responding to them with more interest than ever.

 • Go for a tile shower over a bathtub.
-If you’re torn between a tiled, open shower or a bathtub — go for the shower, advises Anderson.
+If you’re torn between a tiled, open shower or a bathtub, go for the shower, Anderson says.
 “Bathtubs are not trending right now.
-Buyers like open little walk-in showers without doors,” she shares.
+Buyers like open little walk-in showers without doors,” she says.

 Is it worth it to add a bathroom?